 Can you give me some examples?

-For instance, colorblindness.
-We were taught in this country that colorblindness is proactively anti-racist.
-But you can't go on from a deeply racist society—I think most people agree that, historically, this country was founded on racism, between colonization of native people's lands as well as enslavement of African folk—when we're in the legacy of that cultural history.
-We may not have the same intention to exploit and colonize, but that legacy shapes the current context we live in.
+For instance, colourblindness.
+We were taught in this country that colourblindness is proactively anti-racist.
+But you can't go on from a deeply racist society—I think most people agree that, historically, this country was founded on racism, between colonisation of native people's lands as well as enslavement of African folk—when we're in the legacy of that cultural history.
+We may not have the same intention to exploit and colonise, but that legacy shapes the current context we live in.
 You can't just skip over the fact that we were raised and bombarded with messages of racism simply because we want to be.
-It's actually racist to ignore how these racist messages impact people of color because it erases our lived experiences, as if our pain isn't real.
+It's actually racist to ignore how these racist messages impact people of colour because it erases our lived experiences, as if our pain isn't real.

 What is the workshop Healing from Toxic Whiteness about?

 The implicit biases that everybody holds.
 Until you become conscious of it, you can't choose to do it or not do it.
 It's a really scary thing for folks to realise that they've been harming people unintentionally.
 We are oriented toward taking care of each other, toward compassion; what systemic oppression has done is disconnect us from each other so that now we think of some people as superior and inferior, some people worthy and deserving of protection, and other people as not.

 This is why we can have police officers kill children and have white folks bending over backwards to say, Well, probably it was justified, there was probably something we don't know.
 But there's a historical context for this kind of depiction of black folks which we, as a country, intentionally don't get taught.
 For example, I remembering seeing this old ad [for a carnival game] at a county fair.
 I don't know what decade it was from, and the point of the game was that you could throw balls at a black child and the child would get dunked.
 If we don't understand [that history], then none of this makes sense.